 10. Jose Sanfilippo – 18 goals

 Jose Sanfilippo was one of the most feared center-forwards in the game during his prime.
-The Boca and San Lorenzo striker for Argentina during the 1959 Copa America, where he finished as the tournament's top scorer.
+The Boca and San Lorenzo striker starred for Argentina during the 1959 Copa America, finishing as the tournament’s top scorer.

 9. Daniel Passarella – 20 goals

-Currently one of the world's best attackers, it's no surprise Lautaro Martinez already appears on Argentina's top scoring list.
-The striker has scored 21 goals in just 39 appearances for the national side.
-He'll continue to wreak havoc on defenses in Qatar.
+Currently one of the world’s best attackers, it’s no surprise Lautaro Martinez appears on Argentina’s top-scoring list.
+The striker has scored 29 goals in just 64 appearances for the national side.
+He finished with the Golden Boot at the 2024 Copa America, scoring five goals, including the final’s match-winner against .

-He scored the memorable game-winner in the final of Argentina's Copa America triumph in 2021.
-Winger Angel Di Maria currently has 25 strikes with the Albiceleste and is the fourth most capped player in the nation's history.
+He scored the memorable game-winner in the final of Argentina’s Copa America triumph in 2021.
+Angel Di Maria scored 31 strikes with the Albiceleste while becoming the fourth most capped player in the nation’s history.

 6. Diego Maradona – 29 goals